elastio/bon/website/blog/how-to-do-named-function-arguments-in-rust.md

 ---
-title: 'How to do named function arguments in Rust'
+title: How to do named function arguments in Rust
 date: 2024-07-27
 author: Veetaha
 ---